-I learned these firsthand when I was on the aggressive 5 agent cocktail known as ema-co for placental cancer choriocarcinoma from my complete twin molar pregnancy.
+I learned these firsthand when I was on an five agent cocktail for placental cancer choriocarcinoma from my complete twin molar pregnancy.
 Depending on the type of chemo, the length and the strength, some may vary from person to person, but below I’ve written out a list of some of

 It's not everyday you get to stay in the hospital, and most hospitals are far from luxurious.
 However everyone at some point in their lifetime spends at least one visit in the hospital, whether it be surgery, illness, or cancer treatment.
 Let's face it-hospital time is boring.
 Time seems to move very slowly.
 What are some tips to help the time pass?

 I have done my share of time in the hospital after being diagnosed with placental cancer, choriocarcinoma,